Last Updated on August 17, 2022 by Laura Turner

 Physical Therapy Volunteer Experience

-PT programs require you to earn a certain number of volunteer or paid hours prior to applying.
+PT programs require you to earn a certain number of volunteer or paid experience hours prior to applying.
 This will demonstrate your readiness, understanding, and passion for the field of physical therapy.
 The minimum required experience varies form program to program, so check their websites about this.
 Try to aim for more than 120+ hours in a variety of settings.
 As a rule of thumb, hours spent in an acute care hospital setting are best.

 Try and get your hours completed as early as possible.
 You could start volunteering during junior year of college to amass a reasonable amount of hours of experience.
 Contact local hospitals and clinics via phone or speak directly to the hospital or clinic volunteer director.
 Email is an option, but telephone and direct contact are probably best.
 Try to figure out the number of hours you want to spend at the facility and estimate how many hours and days per week you would like to do, as you may be asked about this when you contact the facility.